 Irish Arts Review, Spring (March-May) issue, 2012.

-There is an emphasis on fabrication in the exhibition - clearly demonstrated in the two installation pieces, and reflected also in the paintings with an insistence on our physical encounter with the landscape.
-Both this focus on 'making' and the potential for pathetic fallacy are evident in the project Build Your Own: Scandinavian Loneliness.
+There is an emphasis on fabrication in Cecilia Danell's The Consoling Dream Necessity, clearly demonstrated in the two installation pieces and paintings, where there is an insistence on our physical encounter with the landscape.
+Both this focus on 'making' and pathetic fallacy is evident in the project Build Your Own: Scandinavian Loneliness.
 Within a cardboard box are all the materials you need to construct your own segment of snow-clad wilderness.
-As well as referencing the physical and emotional landscape that constitutes her heritage, it also comments on the impact of the landscape on the individual.
-Elaborated further in the paintings is this power our surroundings have over us in terms of mood, but say we were to morph our naturual environment with the force of our emotions, or indeed if they were to be fused in one entirety?
-What then?
-Despite an emphasis on the exterior, the paintings also refer greatly to our inner-life, demonstrating a realisation that inner and outer can be made interchangeable; boundaries can be blurred up to the point of negation, so that we can't tell if the images are abstract and skewed visuals or landscapes made strange by inward turbulence.
-With Build Your Own: Scandinavian Loneliness there are unusual connotations; 'build your own' suggests something everyone else has, something it's reasonable for you to covet.
-If everyone has one, why shouldn't you?
-And yet what we're incited to construct is 'loneliness', and not only that but specifically Scandinavian Loneliness.
+As well as referencing the physical landscape (that constitutes her Swedish heritage), it also comments on the impact of the landscape on the individual.
+Elaborated further in the paintings is this power our surroundings have over us in terms of mood.
+Despite an emphasis on the exterior, the paintings also refer to our inner-life, demonstrating a realisation that inner and outer can be made interchangeable; boundaries can be blurred up to the point of negation, so that we can't tell if the images are abstract and skewed visuals or landscapes made strange by inward turbulence.
+With Build Your Own: Scandinavian Loneliness, situated as a pile of harmless seeming boxes in the middle of the gallery's floor, there are unusual connotations; 'build your own' incites a notion of mass-produced and mass-possessed - if everyone has one, why shouldn't you?
+And yet what we're encouraged to construct is 'loneliness', and not only that but specifically Scandinavian Loneliness.
 With this direct tie to the artist's biography and heritage we can't ignore the outright personal dimension introduced, a facet that the paintings enhance and complement.

-In previous exhibitions, the mundane associations of such installation materials as graph paper, paper clips and twigs have been thrown into relief by the strangeness of the connotations they provoke.
-Similarly in The Consoling Dream Necessity, the strangeness of the landscape depicted is made stark by the familiarlity it instills in us.
+In the artist's previous exhibitions, the mundane associations of such installation materials as graph paper, paper clips and twigs have been thrown into relief by the strangeness of the connotations they provoke.
+Similarly in The Consoling Dream Necessity, the strangeness of the landscape depicted is made stark by the familiarity it instills.
 Feelings of alienation and division are conjured by these images; what we see are the universal ramifications of what we assume to be insular and personal, so that paradoxically through feelings of estrangement a simultaneous sense of 'connectedness' emerges.
 Strange places seem familiar because something transcendental is invoked; we are cautious and conscious, always, of our own ephemerality and our emotional distance from others.
 This knowledge of an irreparable schism between the individual and the rest of the world is a persistent psychological theme, and Danell's landscapes represent that space between our psyche and outside consciousness for the happenstance viewer as they perhaps represent for her a dissolving immediacy with her background and heritage.

 Review of "The Consoling Dream Necessity" by Jeanette Donnelly, Art For Art's Sake Online Review.
-January 2012.

 The Award Winners Derek Fortas and Cecilia Danell